Mena-Rossini-R/learning-program-solutions/Week1_DesignPatternsAndPrinciples/README.md

-# 🧠 Week 1 Notes – Design Patterns & Principles (DN 4.0 – .NET FSE)
+# 🧠 Week 1 Notes – Design Patterns & Principles

 Hey there 👋 — this is my Week 1 brain dump!
 This folder covers all the major stuff like SOLID principles and 11 design patterns.